SotongDJ/sdmplayer-kt/README.md

 Structure
 -------------------------------------
-sdmplayer-kt have two part, one is using Linux Shell Script Language(sh), another part is using Python Script Language(Python). shell.sh(sh part)is base on control.sh from "Mplayer For Kindle 0.2.0" and mplayer.sh from "K5 MPlayer for Kindle 4 Touch". shell.sh is use for control mplayer. python part is fork from gensl.py and genpl.py. gensl.py generate the lists for user to select. genpl.py generate playlist from files created by gensl.py.
+sdmplayer-kt have two part, one is using Linux Shell Script Language(sh), another part is using Python Script Language(Python). shell.sh(sh part)is base on control.sh from "Mplayer For Kindle 0.2.0", mplayer.sh from "K5 MPlayer for Kindle 4 Touch" and leafpad.sh from "Leafpad". shell.sh is use for control mplayer. python part is fork from gensl.py and genpl.py. gensl.py generate the lists for user to select. genpl.py generate playlist from files created by gensl.py.